THE ULTIMATE GUIDE TO PRINT BUYING

 We make the revisions requested by the client, and then resubmit the work for approval.
 Usually, this step takes a day.
 This process will repeat until the client is completely satisfied.

-Sometimes, it’s easiest to produce a prototype or a sample of the work, which generally takes 3 to 7 days.
+Sometimes, it’s easiest to produce a prototype or a sample of the work.
 With the prototype/sample in hand, the client gets a more accurate idea of the finished product.
 We’ll need the client’s approval of the prototype or sample prior to starting production.

 We’ve worked with the client to ensure that the product we’re producing is precisely what’s required and now it’s time to turn the ideas into tangible objects.
-Depending on the intricacy or the sheer volume of the project, this step takes from 3 days to 29 days.
 If it’s a project that requires a number of pieces to be shipped to different locations, it’s possible that we can rollout the products in shifts, sending them out as they’re completed.

 The finished product is shipped to its final destination.
-The length of time this step takes is based on the bulk of the project, and takes 1 to 3 days.
+The length of time this step takes is based on the bulk of the project.

 This step doesn’t pertain to every project; some clients require help with installation.
 We coordinate with certified installers who assist with the process of installing signage in the proper place.
-This can take 1 to multiple days, depending on the complexity.
 We take pride in photographing the print projects (signage, marketing materials) once installed in their natural habitats for final signoff.
 This is where our quality materials and craftsmanship really shine through and we ensure our clients are completely satisfied.

 The last step of the process is sending the project to invoicing.